 A walk around these parts is good for body and soul, and if you take a leisurely stroll up and around Walbury Hill, you will be rewarded with views over Kennet Valley and south over the Hampshire Downs.

-An opportunity to appreciate the scenery at a slower pace, the Kennet and Avon canal horsedrawn cruises are a hidden gem.
-The traditional 1800s style canal barge operates in the daytime and early evening, and is equipped with a licensed bar and toilet facilities.
-Available for group bookings and private charters, this is a outing to be enjoyed by all ages.
+The traditional 1800s style canal barge operates in the daytime and early evening and is equipped with a licensed bar and toilet facilities.
+Available for group bookings and private charters, this is an outing to be enjoyed by all ages.

 We all know that getting outside in the fresh air is good for both mental and physical health, but why not combine it with stocking up on delicious fresh produce too?
 Open Monday to Saturday between May and October, Grays Farm in Wokingham has plenty on offer for you to stock up your fruit and vegetable larder, from strawberries and raspberries to runner beans, carrots, beetroot and courgettes.
 There is a playground and a farm trail, as well as a picnic area to enjoy your pickings.